yetanotherco/aligned-layer/docs/0_internal/3_b_3_approve_upgrade.md

 3. Click on the transaction and validate the data is correct.

-   If you are upgrading the AlignedLayerServiceManager or the RegistryCoordinator, the called function must be `upgrade(address, address)`.
+   If you are upgrading the AlignedLayerServiceManager, the called function must be `upgrade(address, address)`.

    Else, if you are upgrading the BatcherPaymentService, the called function must be `upgradeTo(address)`.

-   Also check contract addresses are the ones you received from the deployment.
+   Verify the contracts addresses are correct.

    ![Check details](images/3_b_3_approve_1.png)